AI Use Cases/Construction

 What is the timeframe to deploy AI customer sentiment analysis?

-Deployment takes 10-14 weeks.
+Plan for a working system inside the first 100 days.
 Weeks 1-2: API integration with Procore, email, and Bluebeam; data security audit.
 Weeks 3-6: Model training on your historical project communication (3-6 months of data).
 Weeks 7-10: Dashboard build and workflow integration with your Customer Success team.
 Weeks 11-14: pilot testing on 5-10 active projects, refinement, and full rollout.
-Most Construction clients see measurable results - flagged sentiment reducing escalations, faster RFI resolution - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - flagged sentiment reducing escalations, faster RFI resolution - within 60 days of go-live.

 How does Revenue Institute's AI customer sentiment analysis work for Construction projects?